 Lora is the founder and president of Profit Business Consulting Inc. where she advises companies on strategic planning in sales, marketing, partner and talent optimization.
 She earned a Bachelor of Science in Physics from the University of Waterloo.
 Her experience is based on 17 years as a key executive at Microsoft, followed by several years of consulting for a wide-range of companies, with a proven track record.
 Lora advises various companies on strategy and growth.

-Sandra has spent over 20 years in leadership positions in both the corporate and charitable sectors.
-After 14 years with Microsoft Canada, Sandra held leadership positions with SickKids Foundation, Canadian Breast Cancer Foundation and, most recently at Wilfrid Laurier University.
-Sandra previously served on the Board of Boys and Girls Clubs of Canada for 8 years, 3 years as National Board Chair and on the Governing Council, Health Charities Coalition of Canada for 2 years.
+Sandra has spent more than 25 years in leadership positions in the corporate, not for profit, and education sectors.
+After 14 years with Microsoft Canada, Sandra held leadership roles at SickKids Foundation, Canadian Breast Cancer Foundation and, most recently, at Wilfrid Laurier University.
+Sandra served on the Board of Boys and Girls Clubs of Canada for 8 years, including 3 years as National Board Chair, and on the Governing Council of the Health Charities Coalition of Canada for 2 years.
+Sandra holds a Master of Arts in Global Leadership degree from Royal Roads University and completed the Directors Education Program (ICD.D) at Rotman School of Management in 2015.

 Sandra has been involved with WaterStone Foundation since its inception.